tom9zbx/GIFtoolsCookbook/content/recipes/invertData.rst

         :align: center

 Click "OK" to close the dialog and apply the changes.
-The info panel for the data item will have updated and all minmimum data requirements for the inversion are now set (indicated using ** in the info panel).
+The info panel for the data item will have updated and all minimum data requirements for the inversion are now set (indicated using ** in the info panel).

 .. _invStep2: